-A ten minute taxi ride to the north of the Zona Colonia is the National Botanical Gardens of the Dominican Republic.
+A ten minute taxi ride to the north of the Zona Colonia are the National Botanical Gardens of the Dominican Republic.

-The gardens are huge and I trade narrow sidewalks to walk freely in a wide open space.
-This Sunday there is a long wavy line at the admissions gate before opening time and the charge, for me, is just one hundred pesos -fifty cents U.S.
+The gardens are huge and narrow city sidewalks are traded for wide foot paths to walk freely in wide open spaces This Sunday there is a long wavy line at the admissions gate, before opening time, and the charge to enter is just one hundred pesos -fifty cents U.S.

-In the front part of the park.,today,there is an orchid sale in progress and customers are loading them into wheelbarrows and transporting them to their vehicles in the parking lots.
-Orchids are delicate flowers and it is explained to me, by my taxi driver, that they are popular in the Dominican Republic.
-People hang them in their homes and grow them on their outside balconies, and, in the city, you can look up and see little jungles everywhere in the sky.
+In the front entrance of the park, there is an orchid sale in progress and customers are carrying them in wheelbarrows to their vehicles in the parking lots.
+Orchids are very delicate beautiful flowers and it is explained to me, by my taxi driver, that they are very popular in the Dominican Republic.
+People hang them in their homes and show them on outside balconies.
+Whether it is Cuenca, Ecuador or the United States, or Santo Domingo, people love flowers and nature.

-Walking, I can hear the city around me, but can’t see it.
-Like the Botanical Gardens in Montevideo, this is prime real estate that will, hopefully, never be converted to condos,shopping malls, and parking lots.
+I can hear the city around me, but can’t see it inside the park’s cocoon of trees.
+Like the Botanical Gardens in Montevideo, this is prime real estate that people with foresight put on the protected list a long time ago.

 Outside the huge cities of the world, however,nature still swings a big bat and the places people don’t want to live, can’t live, or don’t have the resources to go, are many.